Past Projects - after 2015

 Fire Safety Provisions

-Plans are currently underway to install a fire sprinkler system on both levels of the large white barn.
+In 2021, we completed the installation of a $280,000 fire suppression system on both levels of the large white barn.

 The first phase of the sprinkler

-system installation has been completed by Red Hawk Fire & Security, with the installation of the "brains" of the fire sprinkler system in the sub-basement of the creamery.
-Design work is being finalized now on the "distribution" phase of the work which will involve the installation of pipes and sprinkler heads along the rafters of the main level of the barn as well as along the ceilings of the lower level of the barn.
+system installation was completed by Red Hawk Fire & Security, with the installation of the "brains" of the fire sprinkler system in the sub-basement of the creamery.
+Design work was finalized on the "distribution" phase of the work which involved the installation of pipes and sprinkler heads along the rafters of the main level of the barn as well as along the ceilings of the lower level of the barn.

-Building and fire codes mandate this project, which when completed, will allow full use of the barn.
+Building and fire codes mandated that this project allow full use of the barn.

-We have earmarked funds and are currently seeking additional monies for this expensive initiative.
+We earmarked funds and received additional monies for this major initiative.

 Fire escape constructed in 2011.